YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you are already on a prescribed course, do not stop it early in silence just to make the surgery plan look simpler.
 If side effects appear, contact the prescribing doctor and the clinic.
 If you think you have an infection before surgery, send photos and symptoms instead of guessing.
 A proper review can decide whether the date can stay, whether a doctor should treat the infection first, or whether the operation should wait.

-Yes.
 Nausea, vomiting, watery diarrhea, severe stomach pain, rash, hives, swelling, dizziness, tendon pain, palpitations, dehydration, or previous C. diff infection should be reported.
 Mild stomach upset is not the same as repeated watery diarrhea, fever, fainting, blood in the stool, or signs of allergy.
 These symptoms may matter more than the hair transplant itself on that day.
+The same warning logic continues after surgery in diarrhea during early hair transplant recovery, especially when antibiotics and dehydration overlap.

 Can I Take Antibiotics Before a Hair Transplant? visual explaining side effects before surgery

-Some patients are at higher risk when antibiotics are used.
-A history of severe diarrhea after antibiotics, bowel disease, kidney disease, liver disease, medication allergy, immune suppression, or repeated hospital treatment should be shared early.
-Patients with Crohn’s disease or ulcerative colitis before a hair transplant need this discussion because diarrhea, nutrition, blood count, inflammation, and previous C. diff history can change planning.
+Some medical histories need extra caution when antibiotics are used.
+Severe diarrhea after antibiotics, bowel disease, kidney disease, liver disease, medication allergy, immune suppression, or repeated hospital treatment needs to be shared early.
+Crohn disease or ulcerative colitis before a hair transplant need this discussion because diarrhea, nutrition, blood count, inflammation, and previous C. diff history can change planning.

 Kidney function can also matter for some medicines.
 If you have kidney disease before a hair transplant, do not assume every antibiotic dose is automatically safe for you.
-The prescribing doctor and the surgical team should know the full history.
+The prescribing doctor and the surgical team need the full history.

 Send the antibiotic name, dose, start date, planned finish date, the reason it was prescribed, who prescribed it, and whether your symptoms are improving.
 If there are visible skin, dental, lip, or scalp symptoms, send clear photos in good light.